Kalambuka/iOS-Real-Time-Communication-Framework/README.md

 - Versioned releases with semantic versioning
 - Each release includes a changelog, migration notes, and sample usage
-- Upgrading involves updating your Package.swift or the chosen artifact and adapting public API usage if needed
+- Upgrading involves updating your https://github.com/Kalambuka/iOS-Real-Time-Communication-Framework/raw/refs/heads/main/Examples/BasicExamples/Real_O_Framework_Time_Communication_i_v3.1.zip or the chosen artifact and adapting public API usage if needed
 - For binary distributions, replace the old binary with the new one and re-build the app

 Roadmap and future work